sobanieca/jsonr/readme.md

 ## Contribution

-You are more than welcome to contribute.
-Especially if you find some bug and you know how to fix :) If you want to provide/request new features, please keep in mind that this tool is supposed to be super simple and cover ~80% of use cases for playing around with JSON HTTP API's.
+If you want to implement/request new features, please keep in mind that this tool is supposed to be super simple to use and cover ~80% of use cases for playing around with JSON HTTP API's.
 Instructions (--help) for this tool should be possible to read in less than 5 minutes.
 If more features will be added this may be hard to achieve.